 Day Trips & Excursions

 Food, Wine & Nightlife

 Strict cycling rules abound.
 Visitors should not ride in a pedestrian area, and must keep to the right if there’s no bike lane.
 Hand signals should be used when turning, and lights are required after dark.

 When to Visit

 Summer in Copenhagen brings long, sun-filled days perfect for enjoying meals at sidewalk cafés and perusing music and art festivals.
-Winters can be cold and rainy due to the city’s maritime climate, but during the Christmas season decorations and outdoor markets light up the streets.
+Winters can be cold and rainy due to the city’s maritime climate, but during the Christmas season decorations and outdoor markets light up the streets with holiday cheer.

 Things to Bring

 Layers of clothing are essential.
 Copenhagen’s weather can be unpredictable, even in summer months, and clients should be prepared for cold, rain, and biting wind.

 Much of Copenhagen is walkable, and clients can also take advantage of the city’s clean and efficient Metro system.
 It’s also famously bike-friendly—travelers can rent one to feel like a local as they explore.